fluree/docs.flur.ee/content/using_from_app.md

 For item #2, this allows a permission where someone can generate tokens only for certain user or auth records.
 Generally you'll use an admin-type rights that have visibility to the entire database in which case you simply need to make sure the `_rule/ops` contains the rights for `token`.

-Here is an example request using curl:
+Here is an example request using curl.
+Be sure to replace your auth token, account name and auth-id in the request:

 ```
 curl \